DD505818/zeusnxtlvl/README.md

 # ZEUS°NXTLVL

 This repository contains a minimal AI trading stack with a FastAPI backend and a Next.js frontend.
+Ensure Docker and Node.js are installed before building the containers.
+A sample OHLCV CSV is required for backtesting; provide your own data as `sample_ohlcv.csv` or adjust the `--data` argument.

 ## Project Layout
 - **backend/** – FastAPI application and trading logic